fergiemcdowall/solrstrap/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-#Get Solrstrap
-Follow the download links or cloning instructions on https://github.com/fergiemcdowall/solrstrap/

 #Contact
 Follow/contact me on Twitter [@fergiemcdowall](https://twitter.com/fergiemcdowall)